MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-sources.md

 **Azure DevOps Services | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 | TFS 2017**

 > [!NOTE]
-> Check the [Versions and compatibility](../overview.md#versions-compatibility) to ensure compatibility.
+> Check [Versions and compatibility](../overview.md#versions-compatibility) to ensure compatibility.

 Upstream sources enable you to use a single feed to store both the packages you produce and the packages you consume from "remote feeds": both public package managers (npmjs.com, NuGet.org, Maven Central, and PyPI) and Artifacts feeds.
 Once you've enabled an upstream source, any user connected to your feed can install a package from the remote feed, and your feed will save a copy.